 Using the tap is not the best source to get water from, especially if you live in areas with lesser quality.
 Some cities tend to have better water than others.
 The United States Environmental Protection Agency (EPA) collects data all over the U.S. and allows the public to access the water quality where they live.

-If you’ve checked the water used to make the coffee, and it seems perfectly normal, then your salty coffee is most likely due to under-extraction.
+If you’ve checked the water used to make your coffee, and it seems perfectly normal, then your salty coffee is most likely due to under-extraction.

-When coffee grounds are over-extracted, it can result in bitter-tasting coffee, and saltiness can occur when the grounds are under-extracted.
+Over-extraction of the grounds can result in bitter coffee.
+On the reverse, sourness or saltiness can occur when the grounds are under-extracted.

 Under-extracted coffee can occur for three reasons: